-In the event the board makes a negative determination regarding one's membership, such member shall have an opportunity to appeal to the board for reconsideration.
-Such appeal must be made in writing to the board within fourteen (14) days [amount of time open to discussion] of the determination having been made.
-The board shall consider the appeal and render a final determination no later than thirty (30) days [amount of time open to discussion] after receipt of the appeal.
-A decision by the majority [is a majority a high enough bar for such a decision?
-Maybe $2/3^{rd}$ ?] of the board shall then be final.
+In the event the board makes a negative determination regarding one's membership, such member shall have an opportunity to appeal to the board for reconsideration if that member is unable to provide a replacement representative.
+An appeal must introduce some information or evidence that was not revealed, released, or available at the time of the previous decision.
+Such appeal must be made in writing to the board within [SOME NUMBER OF] (X) days of the determination having been made.
+The board shall consider the appeal and render a final determination no later than thirty (30) days after receipt of the appeal.
+A decision by a 2/3rd majority of the board shall then be final.